-For birds marked in 2016, I did not detect differences in rates of emigration among cohorts or zones of capture (Ps>0.018).
-Retention rates of marked birds in Minnesota remained > 80% until early November then declined to about 45% by mid-November, remaining birds left the state in early-December (Figure 2).
+For birds marked in 2016, I did not detect differences in rates of emigration among cohorts or zones of capture (P > 0.018).
+Retention rates of marked birds in Minnesota remained > 80% until early November then declined to about 45% by mid-November, with remaining birds leaving the state in early-December (Figure 2).
 Latitudes of marked birds declined throughout the season (Figure 3) and vectors of emigration flights were mostly long and southeasterly (Figure 4).
+One noteworthy exception to the southeasterly emigration pattern was that in 2016, 6 birds marked in northwestern Minnesota moved north into southern Manitoba (Figure 5).
+This movement pattern took place in only a small percentage of birds, but represents movement that is not usually seen when examining band recovery data due to low hunting pressure and dilution of the banded sample by large numbers of other mallards.